Who are the Tory members who will choose the next prime minister?

+Who are the Conservative Party members who will choose the next prime minister?

+Tory loyalists tend to come from particular backgrounds, age groups and parts of the country

-Tory MPs have now voted five times to narrow the field of their leadership race down to just two candidates.
-Rishi Sunak and Liz Truss will go head-to-head, and the winner will replace Boris Johnson as prime minister.
+Tory MPs have now voted five times to narrow the field of their leadership race down to just two candidates, with Rishi Sunak and Liz Truss currently going head-to-head and the winner to replace Boris Johnson as prime minister.

-Unlike the previous rounds, however, this one has a broader electorate: Tory members will get to vote on which of the pair becomes party leader.
+Unlike the previous rounds, however, this stage has a broader electorate: Tory members will get to vote on which of the pair becomes party leader.

 How many?